SixArm/consulting-agreement/README.md

 Example: The phrase "A shall include B" means "A shall include without limitation B".

+### Debar

+The expression "Debar" means to officially bar, ban, or exclude someone from doing something.
+Reasons to Debar include, but are not limited to: violations of laws or regulations or certifications or credentials, noncompliance with laws or regulations or certifications or credentials, criminal activities of antitrust or corruption or fraud, excessive pass-through charges, or unfair trade practices.

+Example: The United States (US) Government Publishing Office (GPO) is a government agency with the authority to debar contractors from participating in government contracts.
+Being debarred from government contracts also means the disqualification of a person or contractor from getting invitations for bids, requests for proposals, or the award of a contract by the federal government.

 ### Gendered Names and Pronouns

 The expressions of any names and pronouns shall include all gendered forms, such